Bug report #2166

 With render caching enabled the crashes when resizing the overview window are still confirmed... but this is another problem already described in another ticket.

-#5 Updated by Giovanni Manghi almost 10 years ago
+#5 Updated by Giovanni Manghi over 10 years ago

 Replying to [comment:4 wonder]:

 Can you please try it out with the threading branch?

 Hi Martin, confirmed, in the threading branch I don't see the problems described here and I don't get the crashes if resizing the overview window.

 I really look forward for your commits fir this an many other reasons! thanks a lot.

 #7 Updated by Steven Mizuno almost 10 years ago